olehkazban/js-eng-init/bootcamp/LearningPrinciples.md

 This effect amound programmers called `Teaddy Bear Effect` or [`Rubber Duck`](http://c2.com/cgi/wiki?RubberDucking)

-You may remember when you are starting describ problem to someone but instead find solution whithout any output from your partner.
+You may remember when you are starting describe problem to someone but instead find solution whithout any output from your partner.

-Let's summarize to
+Let's summarize:

 ####Simple algorithm